varabyte/kobweb/README.md

 Before going further, we want to quickly mention you can annotate a method with `@InitSilk`, which will be called when your site starts up.

 This method must take a single `InitSilkContext` parameter.
-A context contains various properties that allow for adjusting Silk defaults and which will be demonstrated in more detail in sections below.
+A context contains various properties that allow adjusting Silk defaults, which will be demonstrated in more detail in sections below.

 ```kotlin
 @InitSilk